Joeyh021/notes/README.md

 # Introduction

-This book is a collection of all my notes from the first year of my degree (computer systems engineering).
+This book is a collection of all my notes from my degree (computer systems engineering).

 It exists for a few purposes: